sinai-uja/textflow/README.md

     + We can see an example of a ironityAnalyzer:

             def ironity(self, arrayText):
                 """
                 Function that analyzes the ironity of a list of texts.

                 Args:
                     arrayText: list that contains the texts that we want to analyze
                 Returns:
                     A list with the dictionaries.
 Each dictionary contains the result of the analysis of the corresponding text.
                 """
                 arrayResults =[]
                 for text in arrayText:
                     prediction = self.ironityClassifier(text[:self.maxEmbeding])
                     arrayResults.append(prediction)
                 return arrayResults

-4. **Create the analyze function: **
+- **Create the analyze function:**

-    + Replace self.analyzeFunction with the analyzer function that we have implemented in point 3
+    + Replace self.analyzeFunction with the analyzer function that we have implemented.
     + The parameter "True" of the super().analyze is because this analyzer is a metadata analyzer.
 If do you want to create an analyzer of sequence, this parameter must be "False"

             def analyze(self, sequence, tag, levelOfAnalyzer, levelOfResult:Optional[str] = ""):
                     """
                     Analyze a sequence with a ironic function.

                     Args:
                         sequence: the Sequence we want to analyze.
                         tag: the label to store the analysis result.
                         levelOfAnalyzer: the path of the sequence level to analyze inside of the result.
                         levelOfResult: the path of the sequence level to store the result.
                     """
                     super().analyze(self.analyzeFunction,sequence, tag, levelOfAnalyzer, levelOfResult, True)